Types of Master’s Degrees in Healthcare

 While salaries vary depending on the job you want and where you work, medical and health services managers typically have strong career potential.*

-According to BLS data, the median annual salary for medical and health services managers was $101,340 in May 2021.
-Jobs in this field are also rising, expected to grow by 32% between 2020 and 2030 – significantly faster than the average for all occupations.
+According to BLS data, the median annual salary for medical and health services managers was $104,830 in May 2022.* BLS said that jobs in this field are also rising, expected to grow by 28% between 2022 and 2032 — significantly faster than the average for all occupations.*

 Master of Science in Health Information Management